Tip # 2 - Be Flexible With Your "Wants"

 Stagers are professionals whose sole purpose is to tap into today's buyer's wants and make the decor as appealing to them as possible.
 But, staging is just decor and you can re-paint and stain floors without incuring a major expnse.

 Take school ranking features produced by media outles with a grain of salt.
 They are not the most scientific.
 Instead, you can use the New Jersey Depart of Education's own assessments for each school in each district here.

 New Jersey has one of the highest pubcli school ranking in the country, so schools that do well in the state reports should provide children with a great education.

 Tip # 6 - Beware of School Rankings by Third Party Sites

 Tip # 7 - Hire a True Market Specialist

-This is the most important tip to provide you with the edge you need in a seller's market.
-Hire a real estate professional who specializes in assisting buyers and who is well versed in the areas you are considering.
+The most important tip to provide you with the edge you need in a seller's market is to hire a real estate professional who specializes in assisting buyers and who is well versed in the areas you are considering.
 They will be able to provide details and insights about the inventory, pricing trends, recent sales etc. so when it comes time to make an offer, it will have the necessary provisions to make it stand out.

 Specializing in Towns Along the Midtown Direct Train Line